LiberoHS/champions-festival-old/README.md

-# Champion's Festival - A PTCG Results Database by Jeremy Lim
+# Champions Festival - A PTCG Results Database by Jeremy Lim

 ### Description